 To say I am a DIY fanatic is a bit of an understatement.
 Learning to craft things for parties and our home is just the tip of the iceberg.
-If I can create my own flooring, ice cream tacos, and concrete countertops – then certainly there must be a way to DIY a website.
+If I can create our vinyl plank flooring, ice cream sundae tacos, and diy concrete countertops – then certainly there must be a way to DIY a website.
 Don’t you think?

 Until this last year our website design options were SO SMALL.
 They basically consisted of three options: